 Here’s my 10 Step Plan for falling in love with your job:

-1. Establish whether you love your current profession
+1. Establish whether you love your current career

 Does this sound like you?
 Well, it’s never too late!

 I left corporate life after 20 years and it was one of the best things I have ever done.
-I retrained as a personal coach and now my days feel fresh and inspiring again.
+I retrained as a career and life coach and now my days feel fresh and inspiring again.

-So be honest with yourself and consider how much you really like your current profession.
+So be honest with yourself and consider how much you really like your current career.
 If you are hesitating, think about what you would rather do.

-Download my to establish what matters most to you in life and then check what opportunities you have in your current job to pursue those things.
+A career coach like me will help you establish what matters most to you in life and then explore what opportunities you have in your current job to pursue those things.
 If the answer is none or little, then it is time to consider alternatives.

 You may think that any alternative would be impossible because you need the money and cannot afford to start another career.
 Yet consider the costs of working in a profession you don’t enjoy: the impact on your emotional and physical wellbeing, as well as that of your family who depend on you in more ways than just financially.

-2. Make your job part of your mission in life
+2. Make your career part of your mission in life

 How does your job interact with your home, relationships, family, finances, health and wellbeing, friends, fun and spirituality?
 What needs to happen in those areas for you to look back on your life with a sense of fulfilment and achievement?

-Once you feel that both your profession and your job are part of a master plan for your life, you will find that you engage with your work at a much more positive and resourceful level.
+Once you feel that both your career generally and your current job are part of a master plan for your life, you will find that you engage with your work at a much more positive and resourceful level.

 Even if our job matches our core values and supports our mission in life, we can become bored or disillusioned if the practical day-to-day work fails to inspire us.
 Whilst there is a part of us that quite likes the comfort of routine work, there is also a part that yearns for variety, challenge and growth.